deepakgouda/nightly-blogs/content/blog/Travel and Photography/Capturing Spiti/index.md

 In the April of this year (2021), I travelled to the Spiti valley in Himanchal Pradesh (India) along with four of my friends.
 Spiti, a cold desert is known for its massive rugged mountains, high altitude villages, snow leopards and clear night skies.
 I list out my notes and methodology to capture and present the night sky.

 ## 1. My gear
 I own a [*Nikon D5300*](https://www.nikonusa.com/en/nikon-products/product/dslr-cameras/d5300.html).
 It's apt for entry level photography and fashions a DX Image sensor.
-I pair my camera with AF-P DX NIKKOR 18-55 mm and 70-300 mm Telephoto lenses.
+I pair my camera with an AF-P DX NIKKOR 18-55 mm lens and a 70-300 mm telephoto lens.
 I find myself clicking landscapes more often and while the wide angle 18-55 captures the massive dunes and skies perfectly, I have most fun with the telephoto lens.
 I also own the [*Digitek DTR 550 LW*](https://www.digitek.net.in/product/DIGITEK%20Lightweight%20Tripod%20DTR%20550LW) tripod.
 It takes up the  load of a DSLR paired with 300 mm telephoto lens and is light enough (1.5 KGs) to be carried up in long treks or hikes.

 Get a 32 GB SD card at least.
 For a 10 second timelapse at 30 fps, my camera takes up 6.6 GB of RAW images.
 Carry extra batteries as shoot times can stretch to hours.

 *Note : For long exposures and timelapses, tripod is a necessity.*

 ## 2. Planning the shoot timings